timbertson/shellshape/README.md

 I must thank [bluetile][bluetile], for it was the inspiration for this extension and many features are lifted directly from it (although not code, JS and haskell are vastly different beasts).

-## Running it on gnome-shell 3.4+
+## Running it

-Briefly, `0launch http://gfxmonk.net/dist/0install/shellshape.xml`.
-If you don't have `0launch`, you should install the `zeroinstall-injector` package first.
+Briefly, `0install run http://gfxmonk.net/dist/0install/shellshape.xml`.
+If you don't have `0install`, you should install the `zeroinstall-injector` package first.
 For more details, please see instructions on <http://gfxmonk.net/shellshape/>

+You can also install it from [the official gnome shell extensions site](https://extensions.gnome.org/extension/294/shellshape/).
+This may lag (sometimes months) behind the development release, as they perform manual approval of all updates.

+### Running a local version

+To run your own checkout, you should be able to clone this repo and run `0install run shellshape-local.xml`.

+As of gnome-shell 3.4.1, you can also / instead install the development version locally.
+You will need to:

+ - build it (`./tools/gup compile`.
+You _may_ be able to get by with just `make -C schemas`)
+ - copy (or symlink) `./shellshape/` to `~/.local/share/gnome-shell/extensions/shellshape@gfxmonk.net`
+ - copy or merge the contents of `glib-2.0` and `icons` within the `./xdg/data/` directory the the appropriate location, typically either `~/.local/share/` or `/usr/lib/`.

+Manual install is *not* recommended, it should be a last resort for those who cannot use other methods.
+There are no manual uninstallation instructions.

 ## Running it on gnome-shell 3.2*